 Edward IV’s brother, Richard Duke of Gloucester was designated protector for the young King.
 Edward V had spent much of his life living in the house of his Woodville relatives and they had a strong influence over him.
 They were anxious to have Edward crowned quickly so as to retain power for themselves and set out for London.

 Richard, as Protector, also wanted control of the king and intercepted the Woodville party as they rode south.
-Initially, Richard kept up a pretence of friendliness towards them, but then had the Woodvilles arrested and placed in captivity.
+Initially, Richard kept up a pretence of friendliness towards them, but then had members of the Woodville family arrested and placed in captivity.
 He took Edward to London and placed him in the Tower of London to await his coronation which was scheduled for 22nd June.

 Elizabeth Woodville learned of the arrest of her relatives and took her children to the sanctuary of Westminster Abbey.
 In the face of continued opposition from the Woodvilles, Richard was concerned that they would use Edward’s brother, Richard, as a focus for a challenge to the throne.